Doubleaai/bank-marketing-analysis/README.md

 Plots and statistical summaries were designed to be understandable for both technical and non-technical stakeholders, pairing visual results with plain language interpretations.

 ---
+### Bugs & Fixes

+During development, several technical issues were identified and resolved.
+Some numeric columns, such as `age` and `balance`, were incorrectly loaded as strings due to automatic type inference during CSV import, which was fixed by explicitly converting them using `pd.to_numeric()` and `.astype()`.
+Categorical columns like `job` contained inconsistent capitalisation (e.g., "management" vs "Management"), which was resolved by converting all text values to lowercase for consistency.
+Visualisations initially failed to render correctly in Jupyter Notebook due to missing `%matplotlib inline` and inadequate figure sizing, both of which were addressed to improve clarity and readability.
+Finally, Logistic Regression training failed at first because string-based categorical variables were present in the dataset, which was corrected by applying one-hot encoding with `pd.get_dummies()` to ensure all model inputs were numeric.

+---

 ## Unfixed Bugs